alt-romes/linear-core/popl_response.md

 The key ideas that make Linear Core work are:
 1. Usage environments (Section 3.3)
 2. Distinct treatment of case scrutinees in WHNF (Section 3.6.1)
-3. Proof irrelevant resources (Section 3.6.2)
+3. Proof irrelevant and tagged resources (Section 3.6.2 and 3.6.3)

 (1) Encodes the idea that lazy bindings do not consume resources upon definition, but rather when the bound variables themselves are consumed.
 Consuming a variable with usage environment Delta equates to consuming the variables in Delta.
 (2) Case expressions in WHNF may capture ambient linear resources, but these resources can be safely used in branches since the case will not further evaluate its scrutinee.
 On the other hand, a case on a non-WHNF expression must be treated more conservatively.
-(3) [TODO Rodrigo]
+(3) Irrelevant resources make existing bindings unusable while forcing the use of others.
+Namely, non-whnf scrutinee binders can no longer be used in the alternative, while the pattern variables or the case binder must necessarily be used.
+Tagged resources follow the observation that some variables must be used jointly or not at all.

-The usage environment idea was present in the unpublished Linear MiniCore draft (J. Bernardy et al. 2020).
+The usage environment idea was present in the unpublished Linear MiniCore draft (J. Bernardy et al. 2020), but was sketched for non-recursive lets only.
-Points (2) and (3) above are specific to our work, although irrelevant resources have some similarities with other works (e.g. values with 0 multiplicity in Quantitative Type Theory, proof irrelevance in modal type theory).
+Points (2) and (3) above are specific to our work, although irrelevant resources have some similarities with other works (e.g. values with 0 multiplicity in Quantitative Type Theory, proof irrelevance in modal type theory), as do tagged resources (i.e. fractional permissions in separation logic).

 ### (c) Semantic notion of linearity

 > **Reviewer A**: *you are not defining a semantic notion of linearity.
 Rather, you're designing a typing discipline which fits the lazy semantics of linearity.*

 We concur that we are not defining a (new) notion of semantic linearity.
-Indeed, our definition is a essentially that of Linear Haskell and our work establishes a new syntactic definition of linearity that is more precise wrt the semantic notion.
+Indeed, our definition is essentially that of Linear Haskell and our work establishes a new syntactic definition of linearity that is more precise wrt the semantic notion.
 We thank the reviewer for this perspective and we plan to rewrite our positioning accordingly.

 ### (d) Linearity in the presence of exceptions